-The Location Intelligence Module is compatible with MapInfo Professional up to version 16.x.
+The Location Intelligence Module is compatible with MapInfo Professional up to version 16.x and 17.x.
 See Tools > MapInfo Pro in the Spectrum Spatial Getting Started Guide for more information about the interoperability of the two products.

 Internet Explorer